sematext/solr-researcher/README.md

 Maven artifacts of ActionGenerator project are published at https://oss.sonatype.org/content/repositories/snapshots/

-* To use ActionGenerator you should add the following dependency to your project:
+To use Solr ReSearcher you should add the following dependency to your project:

 ```xml
 <dependency>